oracle-livelabs/database/ai-chatbot-engine/introduction/introduction.md

 ### Prerequisites

-* You have an Oracle Cloud account
+* You have an Oracle Cloud account with access to the OCI Generative AI service
 * You have enough privileges to use OCI
 * You have basic knowledge of Python and Jupyter Labs
 * Basic Linux knowledge